OpenDDS/OpenDDS/support.md

 ### The Code

-The code is commented.
-Take a look in the header and class files; also see the [doxygen](doxygen/index.html).
+Documentation is included with the code in the `DDS_ROOT/docs` directory.

-Some documentation is included with the code in the `DDS_ROOT/docs` directory.
-Code examples are also included in the OpenDDS distribution in the `DDS_ROOT/examples` directory.
+Code examples are also included in the `DDS_ROOT/examples` directory.